25f2005869-glitch/25f2005869-glitch/README.md

 🎯 Goal

-To become a Data Analyst and gradually transition into Machine Learning.
+To become a Data Analyst and transition into Machine Learning.

 ---